 NOTE: For this and for previous Sample Applications, you might find a slightly different answer if you used a different thermo diagram.
 This is normal.
-These slight differences in the new air-parcel state are usually neglected, because there is even greater uncertainty in measured old values of air-parcel state. in the top 2 cm of cloud-top air that sink lower into the cloud and spread the cooling effect over more of the cloud.
+These slight differences in the new air-parcel state are usually neglected, because there is even greater uncertainty in measured old values of air-parcel state. top cools by IR radiation all the time (night and day, see Fig. 5.11).
+Such cooling creates cold "thermals" in the top 2 cm of cloud-top air that sink lower into the cloud and spread the cooling effect over more of the cloud.
 This same effect occurs in fog, which tends to make fog denser and more difficult to dissipate.